 Not everyone will have examples of work that are easily transferable to the portfolio format.
 For example, a programmer may want to showcase code that they have written or a writer might want to share a published work.
 In this case, a summary page should include a richer, more in-depth analysis of the work.
 If the work is publicly visible, applicants should provide information on how to view that work.
 If work is private or confidential, such as a business plan, applicants may redact information as appropriate (e.g., financial details about a former employer or client).

-A strong portfolio should include 4-8 individual pieces that you feel best showcase your work.
+A strong portfolio should include 3-4 individual pieces that you feel best showcase your work.
 This range is intentionally broad and should only be used as a guide.
 If you only have 2 or 3 strong projects that you want to include, then don’t add 1 or 2 additional weak ones.
-If you have more than 10, and believe that they are all valuable examples of your skill set then include them.

 Your portfolio should be formatted as either a custom website or a PDF.
 PDFs can be uploaded into the application system.
 Active websites should have their links embedded in either your statement of purpose or your resume.